 Anyone who has experienced backbone damage knows how painful it can be.
 But the true cost of spinal cord injuries extends far beyond the pain itself.
 If certain parts of the spine are damaged, paraplegia may prevent you from ever enjoying a walk on the beach or a hike in the mountains.
 Victims of spinal injuries may also need permanent assistance with a range of highly personal bodily functions, from breathing to bladder control.
 This is an unacceptable burden for anyone to bear, and we’re committed to taking on the parties responsible for your losses.

 Some of the most serious outcomes of severe vertebrae damage that warrant the attention of a local spinal cord injury lawyer include:

 - Loss of speaking skills

 To pursue a personal injury lawsuit, you need to have a thorough understanding of the events leading up to your accident.
-Depending on the reason for your spinal injuries, you may be able to hold one or more parties accountable for your expenses through the use of a Pasadena spinal cord injury attorney.
+Depending on the reason for your spinal injuries, you may be able to hold one or more parties accountable for your expenses with the professional help and guidance of a Pasadena attorney.

 - Defective products, like car seats

 - Motorcycle crashes

 - Extreme sports, like bungee jumping